Dionisia Talangpaz: The house built on rock

 Their spiritual quest fulfilled, Cecilia Rosa de Jesus and Dionicia de Santa Maria died one after the other in 1731 and 1732, respectively, shortly after professing their simple vows.
 "Of these two sisters," their biographer Benito de San Pablo concluded, "it can be affirmed that the Queen of Carmel had called them to nourish them in a special manner with the sweetest nectar of her compassion.
 Their faultless and fervent lives, which we have witnessed, up to the time they died, move us to believe so."

 Quite prophetic were the words of Benito de San Pablo, who spoke of them: Living under God's watercourse, these striving Beatas may increase in number in God's due time and cheerfully hover over the branches of the Biblical mustard.

 The Beaterio de San Sebastian de Calumpang started the growth of the Congregation.
 The foundation which the Sisters had laid on solid rock continued to flourish and develop even after they were called to their eternal reward-Mother Cecelia Rosa on 31 July 1731 and Sor Dionisia on 12 October 1732.

 The Congregation of the Augustinian Recollect Sisters, which originated in 1719, is the fruit of the missionary zeal of the Augustinian Recollect Fathers in the Philippines.
 It was canonically established as a Religious Congregation on August 19, 1929 and was declared of juridical autonomy by Pope Paul VI on November 20, 1970.
 Dionisia died in 1732, a year after her sister Cecilia.

 Beatification process

-On September 10, 1990, the cause for the beatification of the Talangpaz sisters were opened, bestowed with the "nulla osta" and thereby giving them the title "Servant of God".
+On September 10, 1990, the cause for the beatification of the Talangpaz sisters were opened, bestowed with the nihil obstat and thereby giving them the title Servant of God.